GaloisInc/cryptol/cryptol-remote-api/docs/Cryptol.rst

-file deps (command)
+file-deps (command)
 ~~~~~~~~~~~~~~~~~~~

-Get information about the dependencies of a loaded top-level module.The dependencies include the dependencies of modules nested in this one.
+Get information about the dependencies of a loaded top-level module.
+The dependencies include the dependencies of modules nested in this one.

 Parameter fields
 ++++++++++++++++